dpgithub87/WebCrawler/README.md

 - Rate Limiting Rules per Website: Implement rate limiting to avoid overloading the target website and to comply with its usage policies.
 This can be done using targeted queues with specific rules tied to each website.
   - Politeness queue: Mapping between the hostname and the queue to have the tailored rules.
 - Distributed Crawling: Have the crawler deployed in different geographical locations which will help in reducing the latency.

+### Maintainability
+- Implement a centralized logging system to monitor the application's health and performance.
+- Create domain specific objects to decouple the business logic from the infrastructure.
+  - Separate mappers for converting the domain objects to Infra objects.

 ### Fault tolerance
 - Implement Circuit breaker pattern to handle any system failures gracefully.